Natural Solutions For Bedwetting In Older Children And Teens

 - Herbal medicine to soothe the bladder.
 Herbs like cornsilk, marshmallow root, fennel, and chamomile can be made into soothing teas or glycerites.
 These herbs are slightly diuretic and so should be used in the first half of the day rather than before bed.

 - Urinating before bed.
 Adding urination to the bedtime routine can be helpful for some kids.

 - Checking in with kids about their mental health.
 2022 has been a stressful year for people of all ages.
-See my articles about signs of anxiety in children, and how to support kids with anxiety for more information.
+See my articles about signs of anxiety in children and how to support kids with anxiety.